Dyalog/ride/docs/installation.md

 For the zero-footprint RIDE:

 - a compatible browser must be installed.
-- the operating system must be supported by the underlying technology [Electron](https://github.com/electron/electron/blob/v13.4.0/docs/tutorial/support.md).
+- the operating system must be supported by the underlying [technology](https://electronjs.org).

 If Dyalog is not installed on the machine that the RIDE is being installed on, then the APL385 font and keyboard mappings installed with the RIDE mean that they are available when running a Dyalog Session through the RIDE.
-However, to be able to enter APL glyphs outside a Dyalog Session (for example, in text files or emails) you will need to download and install the appropriate files (files and instructions are available from [here](https://www.dyalog.com/apl-font-keyboard.htm), as is the Dyalog Unicode IME for Microsoft Windows).
+However, to be able to enter APL glyphs outside a Dyalog Session (for example, in text files or emails) you will need to download and install the [appropriate files](https://www.dyalog.com/apl-font-keyboard.htm) for your system.

 ## Installing the RIDE